Imagen con Botón

 What Is the I‑601 Extreme Hardship Waiver?

-• Establishing a qualifying relationship with a U.S. citizen or LPR, such as a spouse, parent, or child, which is essential for demonstrating the emotional and financial impact of their potential separation.
+• Establishing a qualifying relationship with a U.S. citizen or LPR, such as a spouse, parent, or child.
+This relationship is essential in demonstrating the emotional and financial consequences that would arise from their potential separation.

 Common Grounds of Inadmissibility the Waiver Can Overcome